Panda381/PicoLibSDK/Readme.txt

 	checksum program boot2crc.exe.

 _devices - device definitions and drivers.
 Currently, the ready devices are
-	Picoino, PicoPad 0.8 and PicoPad 1.0.
-The target device is selected at compile time with the c.bat file parameter ('picoino10', 'picopad08' or 'picopad10').
+	Pico, Picoino 1.0, PicoinoMini, PicoPad 0.8 and PicoPad 1.0.
+The target device is selected at compile time with the c.bat file parameter ('pico', 'picoinomini', 'picoino10', 'picopad08' or 'picopad10').
 If the target device is not specified when compiling the application, the default device is selected by the _setup.bat file.

 _display - drivers for the displays.
 Currently, there is a QVGA display driver
 	for 8-bit output to a VGA monitor in RGB332 format and 320x240 pixel resolution - this driver is used by the Picoino.
 And secondly, a TFT display driver for 16-bit RGB565 format at 320x240 pixel resolution - this driver is used by PicoPad.

+_doc - documentation, SDK Programmer's Guide.

 _font - prepared fonts.
 These are non-proportional fonts with a fixed cell width
 	for a character of 8 pixels.
 The file is in BMP 2-color format.
 The